English as an Additional Language (EAL) Program

 Assessment and Monitoring

 The ELL student will be assessed prior to entry to the school for placement, then bi-annually for progress or exit from the program.
-The ESOL Department uses a variety of standardized, formative and summative assessments for diagnostic purposes and to establish exit criteria.
+The EAL Department uses a variety of standardized, formative and summative assessments for diagnostic purposes and to establish exit criteria.

 - In-class support